 I began writing when I adapted Louise Fitzhugh’s novel, Harriet the Spy, for my elementary school’s third-grade theater production.
-After receiving my B.A. in history and French from Barnard College, I worked in film and television production and development until 1996.
+After receiving my B.A. in history and French from Barnard College, I worked in film and television production until 1996.

 While at Viacom, I worked for Julia Pistor, who developed and produced the children’s movie version of Harriet the Spy.
 I critiqued screenplays for Jonathan Demme and was on the team that refined the script for his film, Philadelphia.
 I made a short film, co-wrote a full-length screenplay, and shopped it around Hollywood.
-I moved to Philadelphia in 1997 to produce a nationally-broadcast television campaign for Advanta National Bank.
+I moved to Philadelphia in 1997 to produce a nationally-broadcast television direct advertising campaign for Advanta National Bank.
 Since then, I’ve written and managed the production of print and digital advertising for a wide variety of products and services.

 Originally, I joined the Greater Philadelphia Writers Workshop Studio led by Alison Hicks in Havertown, PA, to keep my professional creativity going, but I eventually wrote a novel.
 When I heard that Alison had a waiting list, I asked her to train me privately in the Amherst Artists & Writers method.
 She guided me as I began to lead my own workshops in 2011.